Spring Heeled Jack (band): Reunions and full-time return

 On May 5, 2017, the band self-released their third studio album, Sound Salvation digitally.
 The revised lineup, featuring Ragona, Pellegrino, Evans, Bacon, Golan, Quartulli as well as the returning Vinny Nobile and new trumpet player, Nick Di Maria, performed at a record release party at Toad's Place in New Haven that same day.
 The band performed again as an opening act for the Mighty Mighty Bosstones on July 26 at College Street Music Hall in New Haven.
 The band was joined on stage by Chris Rhodes for a performance of "Jolene" to close out their set.

 On March 17, 2018, the band performed with Sgt.
 Scagnetti at Space Ballroom in Hamden, Connecticut.
 On April 28, Spring Heeled Jack was one of several bands to appear at Neshaminy Creek Brewing Company as part of This is Croydon Fest festival in Croydon, Pennsylvania.
 On May 27 the band performed at the 2018 Supernova Ska Festival in Spotsylvania, Virginia.
 A four-piece version of the band, featuring Pellegrino, Ragona, Evans and Golan, returned to Space Ballroom to perform at a benefit for their friend, Todd Rogers on October 7.

 Spring Heeled Jack continued playing throughout 2019, culminating with a twenty-first anniversary celebration of the release of Songs From Suburbia at Toad's Place in New Haven on November 30.
 The performance saw both Wasilewski and Rhodes return for one night to join the band in performing the album in its entirety, as well as several other songs from throughout the band's history.

 The band's sole performance of 2020 occurred on February 28 at Alchemy in Providence, Rhode Island.
 On March 22, 2020, former trumpet player Tyler Jones, died of a cause that was not made public.

-The band's next performance was at the Downtown Sounds Celebrate Shelton event in Shelton, Connecticut on July 23, 2021.
+The band's first performance of 2021 was at the Downtown Sounds Celebrate Shelton event in Shelton, Connecticut on July 23.
 Their second performance of 2021 happened at the Toonerville Music Festival in Pelham, New York on September 18 and saw the band performing with Fastball and The Verve Pipe.
 The band's next live performance was on April 23, 2022 when they performed at the This Is Not Croydon Fest 3 event held at the Broken Goblet Brewing Company in Bensalem, Pennsylvania, alongside bands such as Mephiskapheles, Mustard Plug, and the Pietasters.
-This show saw the band playing once again with former trombone player Chris Rhodes shortly after the breakup of the Mighty Mighty Bosstones.
+This show saw trombone player Chris Rhodes return to the lineup after the breakup of the Mighty Mighty Bosstones.